paulkarpenko/us-code-ui/uscode/title-05-government-organization-and-employees/chapter-041-training.md

 #### Part V—Revocation of Prior Order
 Sec.
 501. Executive Order No. 10800 of January 15, 1959, is hereby revoked.

+[For revocation of provisions of Ex.
+Ord.
+11348, set out above, relating to establishing or requiring the existence of the Federal Executive Institute, see section 2(b) of Ex.
+Ord.
+No. 14207, set out below.]

 #### Executive Order No. 11451
 Ex.
 Ord.
 No. 11451, Jan.
 19, 1969, 34 F.R.
 921, as amended by Ex.
 Ord.
 No. 12107, Dec.
 28, 1978, 44 F.R.
 1055, which established the President’s Commission on Personnel Interchange, was superseded by Ex.
 Ord.
 No. 12136, May 15, 1979, 44 F.R.
 28771, formerly set out below.